What Is Nicotine?

 Nicotine Addiction and JUUL

-JUUL Labs, Inc. has set itself apart from other e-cigarette companies, as its products often contain higher concentrations of nicotine and may be more addictive.
+JUUL Labs, Inc. has set itself apart from other e-cigarette companies as its products often contain higher nicotine concentrations and may be more addictive.

 All JUUL products contain nicotine, according to a 2017 study from the Truth Initiative Schroeder Institute.
 A 2018 Vox report stated that JUUL products contain roughly 60 milligrams of nicotine in each millimeter of liquid, while other vape products have 6 to 30 milligrams.

-Further, JUUL products have a higher level of nicotine concentration because they use nicotine salts in their e-liquid.
+Further, JUUL products have a higher nicotine concentration level because they use nicotine salts in their e-liquid.
 By putting nicotine in a salt form, those who vape can absorb nicotine almost as fast as cigarettes without discomfort.

 These factors put JUUL users at a higher risk of addiction.
 However, the Surgeon General noted that roughly 66% of people aged 15-24 who vape did not realize that JUUL products contain nicotine.

 If you believe your child has developed a nicotine addiction from vaping, you can take steps to help them quit.